DylanJWan/DH110-DylanWan/assignment03/README.md

 Speaker 2  6:01
 Oh, um, if like, I usually don't go to the dining halls that have the little red, or, like, I don't pick the meals that have a little red thing, which is like, it usually ends up being like the meat dishes anyways.
 So it's usually fine, but I usually try to pick the green ones.

+### 3. Different preferences for view of sustainability info depending on if participant is viewing the product online vs in person
+Speaker 1  1:58
+So are you looking for an article that asks if it's sustainable?
+Are you looking at the little images to see if there's a sustainability label?
+What are you looking for first?

+Speaker 2  2:12
+I guess I'm just looking for, like, like a, like a website link that like just tells me whether or not it's sustainable, which might be a little bit too much to ask for.

+Speaker 1  2:26
+So you think text would be easier?
+Rather than a logo or label on the actual product?
+When you're searching?

+Speaker 2  2:36
+I guess.
+If I'm looking at it online, then I would expect there to be text but like, if I'm looking at the actual packaging, I would expect like, like a logo.

+### Eating sustainably may be difficult depending on region and socioeconomic status
+Speaker 1  7:18
+And what do you think?
+Do you think reducing the amount of meat in your diet and would be hard for other people who do who maybe don't live in LA or go to UCLA?

+Speaker 2  7:33
+Yeah, I definitely think so.
+Um, especially because, like, culturally, I feel like, American food is pretty like meat based.
+And then, like, LA like, we have a lot of options, but a lot of places don't.
+And then UCLA does pretty good job.
+So yeah, I think it definitely very hard.

+## Reflection
+To my surprise, the aspect of the interview that was the most difficult to execute was the user research, rather than the user testing.
+I found it somewhat challenging to create compelling questions that would stimulate the subject’s thought process in a complex and productive manner.
+At certain moments during the interview, I felt that my script did not naturally fit the conversation, which led me to improvise some parts.
+Although this improvisation required quick thinking and pushed me to go off-script, it also enabled me to further expand my vision and organically develop my ideas.
+In addition, there were also questions I did not end up asking because the participant had already addressed them in previous sections before I prompted the questions.
+This was a contributing factor towards my need to improvise and thus presented unexpected challenges.
+However, the result was cohesive and I believe that the improvisation became more of an asset than an obstacle and assisted me in fully executing my project.

+While the subject was not an expert on the topic of seafood sustainability, she was still adept at using technology and navigating the necessary resources to aid in her search.
+However, the participant already had a background in sustainable eating, which allowed her to answer the questions pertaining to sustainability rather quickly.
+If I was to conduct this experiment again, I would change my approach by finding an additional subject that had no background knowledge on the topic of sustainable food or lifestyles.
+I would then compare their results to my current subjects to see if there are clear discrepancies between a subject with background knowledge versus a subject without.

+Overall, this research helped me uncover the potential importance of interviewing multiple people, in order to see how each individual’s background and experience have a unique impact on the way they navigate the discussion, which will in turn affect the choices I will make when creating the final design of my prototype.
+The process of design heavily relies on the voices of others and that my final product should incorporate a variety of perspectives, something I will keep in mind for future projects.